-Recommendation: Enter the number of years in pasture from 3-12 years prior to the reporting year.
+Recommendation: Enter the number of years in pasture in the ten year period before the Reporting year and Year 1.

 - Several paddocks with different years in grazed pasture (including cut and carry) may be blocked together when other management factors are similar, Paddocks can be grouped when years in pasture is consistent with these groupings: 0-2, 3-5, 6-8, 9, 10 years in pasture. - For clover seed and ryegrass seed blocks enter as years in pasture. - Count as a year in pasture if the block is in pasture for 10 months or more, otherwise do not count as a year in grazed pasture.